 So I chose to promote my own music.
 This website will always be a work in progress.
 It is a type of extended presentation of my profile as a composer, performer, and teacher.
 I have been happy with Network Solutions products and service.
 I would recommend that you check them out.

-I am not a programmer or web designer.
+I am not a trained programmer or web designer.
 I built this entire site from the Network Solutions site builder template.
-If you have never owned a website please be advised that there is more that you need to have than just a domain name.
-The internet has become a dangerous place for the vulnerable and you will need to purchase additional security products to keep the bad guys at bay.
+If you have never owned a website please be advised that there is more that you need to purchase than just a domain name.
+The internet has become a dangerous place for the vulnerable and you will need to employ additional security products to keep the bad guys at bay.

 Network Solutions has a variety of packages from which to choose.
 Someday I would like to be able to afford to upgrade this website to eCommerce level so that I can offer free and purchased music downloads.
 That is a chapter waiting to be written.